episode6/mockspresso2/docs/README.md

 See the [Project Setup](PROJECT_SETUP.md) doc for current version & setup instructions.

 ## What & Why?
-Mockspresso2 acts like a single-use DI graph for kotlin unit and integration tests.
-Dependencies and mocks are registered in the graph during test setup and real objects are created using reflection, automatically injected with those dependencies.
-Any dependencies not explicitly registered can be automatically mocked.
-Created real objects are imported into the graph and can be combined to perform complex integration tests.

-The primary goal is to reduce the friction, boilerplate, brittleness and barrier-to-entry when writing and updating unit-tests.
-Enabling engineers to focus on what matters...
+Mockspresso2 acts like a smart, single-use DI graph for kotlin unit and integration tests where any missing dependencies can be mocked automatically.
+The goal is to reduce the friction, boilerplate, brittleness and barrier-to-entry when writing unit-tests, enabling engineers to focus on what matters.

+ - Avoid calling constructors (and the dreaded `lateinit var`)
+ - Only mention dependencies/mocks that have some bearing on the test
+ - Automatically handle common DI-related types (Provider, Lazy, Factories, etc.)

 ```diff
  class CoffeeMakerHeaterTest {